How to Break Into Investment Banking and Private Equity in Singapore

 Q: Yeah, I suppose that is your best option if IPOs are difficult and strategic M&A is minimal.

 A: It’s much better than I expected.

-It’s not at all like investment banking culture where people are running around stressed out with last-minute deadlines and client requests all the time; it is still somewhat stressful, but that’s mostly because of your responsibilities rather than external requests.
+It’s not at all like investment banking hours where people are running around stressed out with last-minute deadlines and client requests all the time; it is still somewhat stressful, but that’s mostly because of your responsibilities rather than external requests.

 Since it’s so small, I get tasked with everything imaginable and sometimes it’s just not possible to deliver everything on-time.